gut brain axis connection digestion mood and mental health

-How Your Gut Talks to Your Brain — And What It’s Saying
+How Your Gut Talks to Your Brain and What It’s Saying

 The Gut-Brain Axis: Why Your Second Brain Deserves More Attention

-Have you ever noticed how stress can upset your stomach — or how digestive discomfort leaves you feeling anxious or flat?
-That’s not just coincidence.
-It’s your gut and brain in constant conversation, and the dialogue between them is more powerful than many of us realise.
+Have you ever noticed how stress can upset your stomach or how digestive discomfort leaves you feeling anxious or flat?
+That’s not just a coincidence.
+It’s your gut-brain axis in action: a powerful, two-way communication system between your digestive system and your brain.
+KAILO Feel Well Gut Health Collagen Blend Peppermint can help promote better digestion, mood, and overall wellbeing.

 Your Gut: More Than Just Digestion